 Lunch was very welcome!

-Two of the finished paintings.
+Two of the finished paintings by the participants.

 We also found out about another new venture nearby.